 Allocations to the employers' contribution reserve take account of the surpluses resulting from the good risk results of PUBLICA Reinsurance, among other factors.
 This relates to the pension plans that have matching reinsurance for their risks.
-The employers' contribution reserve was used in particular to partially finance the costs related to the adjustment to the technical parameters from 1 January 2019.
+The increase in withdrawals to finance contributions is partly due to the COVID-19 Occupational Pensions Ordinance, which permits employers to withdraw the amount required for the contributions from the ordinary employers' contribution reserve.
+In total, CHF 189,222 were withdrawn for employees' contributions.